Introduction to LLM Fine-Tuning

 - Defining a precise use case for which a fine-tuned model is needed.

-- Training a model preferably with some default values for the model’s hyperparameters.
+- Training a model, preferably with some default values for the model’s hyperparameters.

 - Evaluating and comparing different fine-tuned models against a number of metrics.